 In my efforts to do so, however, I adhere to an important set of photography ethics.
 I am very careful to minimize the stress that my photography puts on all subjects by practicing extreme care to not damage/disturb habitats.
 I am very frugal in the use of flash, and have, in fact, entirely abandoned its use in photographing birds.
 I avoid the use of bait for attracting any wildlife, and practice extreme care to not harm my smaller photography subjects.
 None of the creatures photographed (including the little guys) are in captivity….No zoos, or pets.
 These images are exclusively of wild creatures in their chosen habitats.

-Ultimately, my dream is to help others increase their appreciation for the natural world, and photography is a great medium through which to achieve that vision.
+Ethics and business aside, ultimately my dream is to help others increase their appreciation for the natural world, and photography is a great medium through which to achieve that vision.
 Who says work and passion can’t be two in the same?